home / mcp / datadog mcp server

 list_traces

-Retrieve a list of Datadog APM traces based on a query and time range.
+Retrieve a list of Datadog APM traces with optional filters and sorting.

 list_hosts

-Get a list of hosts from Datadog with optional filters and pagination.
+Get a list of hosts from Datadog with multiple filtering and pagination options.

 get_active_hosts_count

-Get the total number of active hosts in Datadog within a time window.
+Get the total number of active hosts in Datadog over a time window.

 mute_host